 Aerial photography used as a result of limited access to and / or views of subarea at the time of the site visit (Bing Aerial, September 2021).

+St Albans Green Belt

+Neighbouring Green Belt

 The sub-area is bounded by the North Orbital Road (A405) to the north, a predominantly mature and unbroken tree line, hedgerows and footpath to the east and Lye Lane to the west.
 Inner boundaries: north.
 Outer boundaries: east and west.

+Purpose Assessment

+Sub-area Assessment Summary

-Purpose 1 Purpose 2 Purpose 3 Purpose 4
+Sub-area scores Purpose 1 Purpose 2 Purpose 3 Purpose 4

-Sub-area scores Criteria (a) Criteria (b) 1 3 0
+Criteria (a) Criteria (b) 1 2 0

-No 0
+No 0 1 3 U

+Purpose (1) To check the unrestricted sprawl of large built-up areas

+(a) Land parcel is

+located at the edge

+of a discrete built-up

+area

-Purpose (1) To check the unrestricted sprawl of large built-up areas (a) Land parcel is located at the edge of a discrete built-up area The sub-area is not at the edge of a large built-up area, in physical or perceptual terms. (b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
+The sub-area is not at the edge of a large built-up area, in physical or perceptual terms.

+(b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.

 The sub-area does not meet purpose 1.